 But don't 700c Wheel bikes go faster?

 I'm going to say yes on this one, I think they do.
-I don't have exact figures which are scientifically proven, but I would say you could average a km or 2 an hour faster on a 700c touring bike when compared to a 26 inch one.
+I don't have exact figures which are scientifically proven, but I would say you could average a km or 2 an hour faster on a 700c rim touring bike when compared to a 26 inch one.

 But what about wide tyres?

-Being able to fit wider tyres on 26 inchers is also a trait that makes them the best wheel size for bicycle touring.
-Whilst skinny tyres are required for high speed road racing, they are less than desirable for bicycle touring, especially on rough roads.
+Being able to fit wider bike tires on 26 inchers is also a trait that makes them the best wheel size for bicycle touring.
+Whilst skinny tyres are required for high speed road racing, they are less than desirable for bicycle touring, especially on gravel and rough roads.